puavo-org/puavo-os/parts/client/PuavoRestClient.md

         --user-krb                   Use kerberos authentication
-        --user-bootserver            Use bootserver authentication (aka no client authentication) --cacert FILE                Tells puavo-rest-client to use the specified certificate file to verify the peer -d, --data BODY                  Use POST method and use BODY as the request body using Content-type application/x-www-form-urlencoded
+        --user-bootserver            Use bootserver authentication (aka no client authentication) --cacert FILE                Tells puavo-rest-client to use the specified certificate file to verify the peer -d, --data BODY                  Use POST method and use BODY as the request body using Content-type application/x-www-form-urlencoded.
+Set - to read from standard input.
-        --data-json JSON             POST JSON string with Content-Type application/json -H, --header HEADER              Add custom header.
+        --data-json JSON             POST JSON string with Content-Type application/json.
+Set - to read from standard input.
+    -H, --header HEADER              Add custom header.
 Can be set multiple times.
 Example: --header 'Content-Type: application/json'
         --domain DOMAIN              Use custom puavo domain.
 By default the domain is read from /etc/puavo/domain --no-dns                     Do not search for server from DNS